GetPageSpeed/nginx-extras-docs/docs/lua/websocket.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-websocket [v0.12](https://github.com/openresty/lua-resty-websocket/releases/tag/v0.12){target=_blank} released on Aug 08 2024.
+This document describes lua-resty-websocket [v0.13](https://github.com/openresty/lua-resty-websocket/releases/tag/v0.13){target=_blank} released on Feb 11 2025.

 <hr />